 Because every patient's orthodontic concerns are unique, we use digital technology to create customized digital treatment plans.
 Engineering computer models of each patient's teeth and bite allows us to provide highly accurate, efficient, and esthetic results.

-Invisalign® straightens teeth using a series of removable aligners that are customized for each patient.
-Each new aligner differs slightly, gradually moving your teeth into the correct position.
-Invisalign® aligners are popular with patients because they are comfortable and barely visible as they straighten teeth.
-We treat kids, teens, and adults with Invisalign aligners.
-In fact, kids and teens make up 50% of our total Invisalign cases.
+Aligners straighten teeth using a series of removable clear trays that are customized for each patient.
+Each new tray differs slightly, gradually moving teeth into the correct position.
+Aligners are popular because they are comfortable, barely visible as they straighten teeth, and make management of hygiene very easy.
+We can treat kids, teens, and adults with aligners.
 A common misconception about aligner treatment is that it can not be used to correct complex orthodontic issues.
 THIS IS NOT TRUE.
 In the hands of our very skilled orthodontists, we can achieve the same orthodontic correction with aligners as we do with traditional braces.
-If you have ever been told that you are not an Invisalign candidate, please contact us for a complimentary consultation — Invisalign may still be an option.
-Most of all, Invisalign treatment outcomes can vary depending on the experience level and skills of the clinician, so it is important that your treatment is supervised by an experienced orthodontist.
+If you have ever been told that you are not a candidate for aligners, please contact us for a complimentary consultation — it may still be an option.
+Aligner treatment outcomes can vary depending on the experience level and skills of the clinician, so it is important that your treatment is supervised by an experienced orthodontist.